 Reportedly it’s topped only by oil, the fashion industry is contributing to major environmental destruction.
 That’s mainly because consumers insist on buying so many clothes at such cheap prices.

 Water is a significant part of the problem.
 Textile manufacturing uses huge amounts of water.
 So much of which gets flushed into waterways.
 All laden with contaminants such as bleaches, acids, inks and dyes.
 Horrifyingly, farmers in parts of China and India are reportedly predicting fashion’s next biggest hues by the color of rivers tainted by textile industry runoff.
 (Look out for the 2016 documentary River Blue.)
 Fast fashion has terrible impacts on people, too, with workers in developing nations often paid a pittance to labourin unsafe conditions.

 Alternatives do exist.
-The solution lies in buying less.
-As well as choosing better quality items.
-All that are made as ethically as possible.
-But how to tell good brands from bad?
+The solution lies in buying less as well as choosing to buy ethical clothing.
+All that But how to tell good brands from bad?
 Our guide to ethical fashion navigates the conundrum.

 Buy clothes made locally by ethical labels

 Step one is choosing brands that consider the planet and their workers.
 The desire to wear cheap new looks daily has led to offshore manufacturing in often deplorable circumstances.

 That’s because buying local, well-made pieces can sidestep all that.
 Great local ethical designers include Melbourne’s Vege Threads, Brisbane’s Alice Nightingale, and Sinerji Organic Clothing on the Sunshine Coast.
 Stay abreast of emerging ethical labels via online marketplaces such as Well Made Clothes or Sustainable Fashion, through actual markets such as Finders Keepers, or by reading Brisbane-based sustainable style magazine Peppermint.